 It means everything went wrong, they made a lot of mistakes, and the project was a disaster.
 Basically, if someone tells you they’ve screwed up, it’s never a good thing.

 The expression comes from baseball!
-If the weather was bad, spectators could get a ticket to come see the game later, when the weather was better.
+If the weather is bad, spectators can get a ticket to come see the game later when the weather is better.

 In the summer months, hotels and airlines increase their prices because everyone wants to make a booking.
 During winter vacation, ski resorts jack up their prices.